What’s the Amazon Buy Box, and how do I get it?

 As an eCommerce merchant, it’s important to understand the importance of packaging.
 Not only the branding, but also the literal packing support.
 Heavy merchandise requires extra care so that items arrive to the customer in one piece.

 Another way to provide great customer care is to be clear when listing your products.
 Online services are really tricky because people can’t physically go through your inventory.

 Two ways you can let your consumers know what your selling is by:

 Consumers are given a sort of comfort to see what they will be receiving, in all angles.
-If you’re a fashion re-seller, show them how to wear and style the item.
+If you’re a fashion merchant, show them how to wear and style the item.

 Provide them assistance by sharing an precise measuring chart.
 Given an accurate color of the item available.
 Black does not mean gray.

 The more information your consumer has, the more likely they are to purchase from you.

 Think of your description box as a proposal to your customers.
 Let them know all the facts first, like dimensions, size, colors, and quantity.
 Followed by the usage, describe how versatile your product can be.